angelvs1411/job_scraper/README.md

 INSTALLATION

+You will need to install chromedriver, you can find the latest version at this link: https://chromedriver.chromium.org/getting-started

 If you don’t already have Python or Git installed on your machine, run the following commands in your terminal.

 Mac: